-En español | Most Americans have received their stimulus checks, or economic impact payments (EIPs), as the Internal Revenue Service (IRS) calls them.
-As of June 3, the latest data available, the IRS says it had delivered approximately 160 million stimulus payments to individuals worth $270 billion.
-The money was sent via direct deposit, paper check and prepaid debit card.
+En español | Most Americans have received their $1,200 stimulus checks, or economic impact payments (EIPs), as the Internal Revenue Service (IRS) calls them.
+The first round of stimulus money, which was approved in March and also included $500 payments for eligible dependent children, was sent via direct deposit, paper check and prepaid debit card.

 Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

-The IRS also began issuing paper checks on a weekly basis to individuals who have not provided direct deposit information but for whom the IRS has a mailing address.
-The checks were being issued to the people with the lowest incomes first.
+The IRS also began issuing paper checks on a weekly basis to individuals who hadn’t provided direct deposit information but for whom the IRS had a mailing address.
+The checks were issued to the people with the lowest incomes first.

-The IRS accelerated the issuance of millions of remaining stimulus payments by paper check in late May.
+Many adult Supplemental Security Income (SSI) recipients received their payments by early May, in the same way they received their normal benefits.
+In late May, the IRS accelerated the issuance of millions of remaining stimulus payments by paper check.
 The IRS also started issuing stimulus payments, both electronically and by paper check, to approximately 1.4 million SSI recipients and 10.4 million Social Security beneficiaries whose monthly benefits are managed on their behalf by representative payees.

 In addition, the IRS announced it would mail out stimulus payments in the form of prepaid debit cards rather than paper checks to approximately 4 million eligible taxpayers who didn’t have bank account information on file.